 When I first began my studio, I looked high & low for studio registration tips.
 Can you relate?
 After all, no one wants to spend more time than they have to admin.
 But, there are times when a little creative admin needs to happen to balance studio registration (which can be stressful) with having a semblance of work-life balance.

-This article is all about the essential docs you’ll need & how to best get that ready so studio registration becomes oh-so-easy!
+I’m sharing the tips on how to best get ready so studio registration becomes oh-so-easy!
 It’s all about taking that goodwill & transferring it into renewed contracts for the fall (or summer depending on your studio).
+If you’re wondering what documents to include … read here.

 How real life intrudes